Catapush/catapush-ios-sdk-pod/README.md

 ```
 When the objects that satisfy the defined NSPredicate you will be notifies in the NSFetchedResultsControllerDelegate methods as shown above.

+##Notes
+The contribution of the Catapush static library to IPA size is 650KB.
+The size of the static library archive file  ( including differents architecture object files ) is 23MB.

 ## Author

 Alessandro Chiarotto, alessandro@catapush.com